 No five-point guide is going to tell you everything you need to know to be an educated and informed consumer when it comes to a complicated subject like automobile insurance.
 Buy your automobile insurance from a trained professional, not online or over the phone.
 The best way to use this guide is to take it with you to your appointment with your insurance agent.
 Discuss this guide with your agent, and get quality advice about the types and amounts of insurance that you buy.

 I certainly hope you found this guide informative and entertaining.
 Let me know if you found it helpful or how I could improve it next time I revise it.
-My email address is firstname.lastname@example.org and you can find me on Facebook at www.Facebook.com/schwartzandschwartz.
+You can find me on Facebook at www.Facebook.com/schwartzandschwartz.